BenCherry/CS1019-Final-Project-SP24/README.md

 A console-based blackjack game

-This is a blakjack simulator that allows the user to play single deck blackjack.
+This is a blackjack simulator that allows the user to play single deck blackjack.

 Cards are randomly drawn from a deck , and added to the player and dealer lists.